 You are here

-Music Director of the Omaha Symphony since 2005, Thomas Wilkins also holds the positions of Principal Conductor of the Hollywood Bowl Orchestra as well as the Germeshausen Family and Youth Concert Conductor chair with the Boston Symphony.
-Past positions have included Resident Conductor of the Detroit Symphony, the Florida Orchestra (Tampa Bay), and Associate Conductor of the Richmond (VA) Symphony.
-He also has served on the music faculties of North Park University (Chicago), the University of Tennessee in Chattanooga and Virginia Commonwealth University in Richmond.
+Additionally he holds positions as Music Director of the Omaha Symphony, a post he has held since 2005.
+Last fall, he renewed his contract with the Omaha Symphony through the 2017/2018 season.
+He also holds the Germeshausen Family and Youth Concert Conductor chair with the Boston Symphony.
+Past positions have included resident conductor of the Detroit Symphony and Florida Orchestra (Tampa Bay), and associate conductor of the Richmond (VA) Symphony.
+He also has served on the music faculties of North Park University (Chicago), the University of Tennessee in Chattanooga, and Virginia Commonwealth University in Richmond.

-A native of Norfolk, Va., Thomas Wilkins is a graduate of the Shenandoah Conservatory of Music, and the New England Conservatory of Music in Boston.
-He and his wife, Sheri-Lee, are the proud parents of twin daughters, Erica and Nicole.
+A native of Norfolk, VA, Thomas Wilkins is a graduate of the Shenandoah Conservatory of Music and the New England Conservatory of Music in Boston.
+He resides with his wife Sheri-Lee in Omaha.
+They are the proud parents of twin daughters, Erica and Nicole.